AshCoolman/docs/guides/product-engineering-web-workflow.md

 Actors:

 * STAKEHOLDER has needs ENG doesn't understand
-* PRODUCT empowers ENG with wisdom
+* PRODUCT facilitates ENG in becoming wise to the needs
 * ENG empowers STAKEHOLDER with functionality

 Requirements > tech >  outcome: